Guide to becoming a foster carer

 Information Session

-After reading and processing the information in the information pack, we hope you decide to progress your enquiry further.
+After reading and processing the information in the information pack, we hope you decide to progress your enquiry further with Stockton-on-Tees Borough Council.

-Sessions are informal, local and a convenient way to ask questions before progressing to the 'Initial Visit' stage.
+Sessions are held online and are an informal and convenient way to ask questions before progressing to the next stage.

 Initial Visit